 This way, the creamsicle isn’t dripping all over your hand! haha

-SAVE THIS ORANGE CREAMSICLE DREAM BARS RECIPE TO YOUR FAVORITE PINTEREST BOARD!
+SAVE THIS ORANGE CREAMSICLE DESSERT RECIPE TO YOUR FAVORITE PINTEREST BOARD!

 The big news in our family is that another one of our children is off to live in Europe.

 If you’ve been following me for a while, you’ll remember that our oldest daughter, Alex (Lexi), moved to Germany almost two years ago to be an au pair (live-in nanny).

 She was living with a wonderful family who has three children, a boy age 9, a girl age 6 and a younger boy, 18 months.

 She was only able to be with them for a year and then she moved to Berlin where she now watches another little girl.

 About two weeks ago, Alex’s original host mother asked her if she knew of anyone who might want to be an au pair for them.